Homepage for Econ 502

 In-Class Discussion Policy

-Since basic lecture notes for Econ 502 are available in advance in course packet form, class discussion will be stressed in place of traditional lectures.
-Students will be expected to study assigned readings prior to attending the class in which they are discussed.
+Since required materials for Econ 502 will all be available to students in advance, as either on-line readings, course packet notes, or hand-outs, class discussion will be stressed in place of traditional lectures.
+Students will be expected to study required materials prior to attending the class in which these materials have been assigned for discussion.
 Key discussion questions will be identified in advance for each class meeting, and students should come to class prepared to participate in a discussion of these questions.

 Take-Home Exercise Policy